Matevito/portfolioTest/README.md

             imageURL
         }

-The route can only be called when there are no data stored on db.
+The route can only be called when there is no data stored on db.
 It will also handle errors and missing data of the request.
-You can give a look to some of the requirements of the stored data on the [USER MODEL](/https://github.com/Matevito/portfolioTest/blob/main/models/User.js) file.
+You can give a look to some requirements of the stored data on the [USER MODEL](/https://github.com/Matevito/portfolioTest/blob/main/models/User.js) file.

 **3.2** Get user data